inatlija/inatlija/README.md

 </p>

 <h2>socials</h2>
-<textarea rows="2" cols="50" readonly>discord if you wanna send feet or date or talk either one is fine: inatlijaa</textarea>
+<textarea rows="2" cols="50">discord if you wanna send feet or date or talk either one is fine: inatlijaa</textarea>